The calm

 The rain fell a lot, and now we have finally had some beautiful sunshine, the fields have dried up considerably, the grass is growing and most of the bad feet are back to normal.
 I so enjoy doing feet I think I’d to be a pro foot trimmer.

 We lost Mrs Keith this time last year.
 I was heartbroken.
 She was carrying triplets but prolapsed so badly nothing could be done.
-Our vet Jo came out to put her to sleep and Proper Shepherd very kindly came and took her away.
+Our vet Jo came out to put her to sleep and Proper Shepherd very kindly came and took her away so I didn’t have to.
 There’ll never be one quite like her.

 Log splitting assistant Mrs Keith